seanmonstar/seanmonstar.github.io/_posts/tumblr/2011-11-08-var-that-this.md

     });

-The reason is because once you start delving a couple nested functions deep<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>, I find myself sometimes wondering if I bound `that` to the value I wanted.
+The reason is because once you start delving a couple nested functions deep[^1], I find myself sometimes wondering if I bound `that` to the value I wanted.
 This way leaves little to wonder about.
 And since you read code far more than you write it, best to write the most readable code you can.

-* * *

-1.

-I know, some of that can be solved by moving the functions to named methods on other objects, but you’d be lying if you said you never happened to have a function for a `.forEach` loop, and then another inside for an `.addEvent`, or something similar.&nbsp;[↩︎](#fnref:1)
+[^1]: I know, some of that can be solved by moving the functions to named methods on other objects, but you’d be lying if you said you never happened to have a function for a `.forEach` loop, and then another inside for an `.addEvent`, or something similar.